bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 annotation to the class.

-Now rerun script for the Simple Data Table package version creation and then rerun pscript for the Data Table package version creation
+Now rerun script for the Simple Data Table package version creation and then rerun script for the Data Table package version creation

 You should receive the following errors